The best sustainable foundations for makeup lovers who also love the planet

 Tinted Serum: ILIA Beauty Super Serum Tint Foundation SPF 40

 Sustainability: The SPF in the Super Serum Tint Foundation is reef-safe non-nano Zinc Oxide.
-ILIA Beauty makes recycling easy by providing free pre-paid postage for shipping your empties for recycling.
-As I reported in my review of ILIA’s Limitless Lash Mascara, ILIA Beauty uses renewable energy in some of its manufacturing and is looking to expand renewable energy.
+ILIA Beauty makes recycling easy by providing pre-paid postage for shipping your empties.
+As I reported in my review of ILIA’s Limitless Lash Mascara, ILIA Beauty uses renewable energy in some of its manufacturing and is looking to expand.
 ILIA also uses certified organic ingredients and is Leaping Bunny certified.

 Tinted Moisturizer: Beautycounter Dew Skin Tinted Moisturizer

-$45.00 Another 2020 Byrdie Eco Award winner, Beautycounter Dew Skin Tinted Moisturizer earned the title of “Best Tinted Moisturizer.”
-This sheer foundation includes black currant seed oil, peony root extract, and vitamin C and claims to increase skin firmness and elasticity.
+$45.00.
+Another 2020 Byrdie Eco Award winner, Beautycounter Dew Skin Tinted Moisturizer earned the title of “Best Tinted Moisturizer.”
+This sheer foundation includes black currant seed oil, peony root extract, and vitamin C. It claims to increase skin firmness and elasticity.
 Rio Viera-Newton of the Strategist says “Two pumps of this tinted moisturizer made my skin look like I was the most well-rested, radiant girl in the world.
 It gave me the kind of hydrating glow I’ve only ever really seen after walking out of an expensive facial.”

 Sustainability: Beautycounter is a Certified B Corporation.
 Of all the certifications, B Corp is my favorite because it address all three pillars of sustainability: economic, social, and environmental.
 Beautycounter is one the few brands that provides information about its sustainability practices and they excel at all of Beauty and the Planet‘s sustainability priorities: carbon footprint, sustainable packaging, ingredient sourcing and ecotoxicology, and ethics.